 |Robert Feldman, MD and Sidney Garfield, MD in 1972|

-My father married a woman (my mother) who became an artist and they built a beautiful home in the Berkeley, CA hills.
+My father married a my mother, Baila Feldman, a woman who became an artist and a painter, and they built a beautiful home in the Berkeley, CA hills.
 They filled it with luminous art and beautiful rugs and plants.
 They traveled and explored, both physically and intellectually, the cultures of the world.
 Later, my father and I continued this sense of aesthetics and appreciation.
 We had trips to France, to Italy, to Spain and Canada, Austria, Switzerland, Germany and more.
 We went to cathedrals and monasteries, castles and museums.
 We went on the pilgrimage of Santiago de Compostela.
 Along the way we had fantastic food, wine and spirits.
 We ate at 3 star restaurants on occasion.
 At home we participated in the Berkeley born nouvelle cuisine revolution.
 I was taken to Alice Waters' restaurant and given a salad of baby greens and warm goat cheese while still an adolescent - a formative experience.

 My father and I collected together.
 We purchased, loved, and shared Persian rugs, Japanese Imari porcelains, and coins.
 Coins and medals, numismatic lore and passionate shared study, research, investment and labor dominated years of our time.
 Another pathway into cultural appreciation and tangible connection with the wider world.

 Thanks, Dad.
 You have taught me love and lust for life!
 On this Father's Day I raise my glass to you with the finest drams.
 You took the raw new make that was me and aged it lovingly in a series of well seasoned casks and made of me a spirit worth drinking.